Notice of 2022 NYU Tandon Polytechnic Alumni Association Annual Meeting & Elections

-The NYU Tandon Polytechnic Alumni Association (PAA) 2021 Annual Meeting and the election of the Officers and International Board of Directors.
+The NYU Tandon Polytechnic Alumni Association (PAA) 2022 Annual Meeting and the election of the International Board of Directors members.

-All alumni are invited to attend and vote for up to three Officers (serving a two-year term beginning on September 1, 2021) and six directors who will (serve three-year terms, beginning September 1, 2021).
+All alumni are invited to attend and vote for up to five International Board of Directors members who will (serve three-year terms, beginning September 1, 2022).

-As we are operating remotely, there will be no ability to cast a vote via phone, fax, email or postal mail.
-Kindly cast your vote using the electronic ballot provided.
+There will be no ability to cast a vote via phone, fax, email or postal mail.
+Kindly review the candidate bios and cast your vote using the electronic ballot provided below.

 Email firstname.lastname@example.org, should you have questions.

 Ravi S. Bhatia has over 35 years of proven operations and project leadership experience spanning complex high-visibility construction, technology, systems and infrastructure projects for real estate developers, multinational corporations, technology providers, private investors, contractors, and public institutions.

 His portfolio comprises $5 Billion in completed projects, including the development of the U.S.' first high-speed mobile wireless data network.